 The last few months have been hard for me.
 However, if you look back over my blog (and if you see my blogging elsewhere) you’ll know that I haven’t been consistent for a while.
 My lack of consistency has been linked to everything going on recently.

 So, as soon as the separation was decided, I realized it was time to stop feeling sorry for myself.
 It was time to make some changes, and that meant I had to restart my business.
 Well, I had to put the focus back onto my business.
+If you need some help with your business, you can seek assistance from professional who offer services like HR services for charities in the UK.

 Trying to restart your business after separating from your partner or spouse isn’t all that easy.
 There are a lot of emotions right now, and I can tell you that the first month is a whirlwind.
 You need to work through the emotions and deal with the lack of energy you may have while you try to restart your business.